The King of Fighters '97: Release

 The King of Fighters '97 was first released in Japanese arcades on July 28, 1997.
 It was ported to the Neo Geo AES and the Neo-Geo CD on September 25 and October 30, 1997, respectively.
 A PlayStation version was released on May 28, 1998.
 A Sega Saturn version was released in Japan on March 26, 1998, and requires the same 1MB RAM cartridge used by the previous game.
 A "Saturn Best Collection" edition was first released on October 1, 1998, with a new cover and a lower price.

 An emulated version of the game was released as part of The King of Fighters Collection: The Orochi Saga in 2008 for the PlayStation 2, PlayStation Portable and Wii.
 The Neo Geo AES version was added via emulation to the Wii Virtual Console in Japan on September 6, 2011, in the PAL region on February 9, 2012, and in North America on March 8, 2012.
 An emulated version was released for the mobile operating systems iOS and Android in 2013; the iOS version supports the iCade accessory.

-The arcade version was emulated as part of the ACA Neo Geo series for the PlayStation 4 and Xbox One on November 2, 2017, with releases for Microsoft Windows, Nintendo Switch, and iOS following.
+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch, Windows, Android and iOS.
 Another emulated release of the arcade version titled The King of Fighters '97 Global Match, featuring online multiplayer, was released in 2018 for the PlayStation 4, PlayStation Vita, and Microsoft Windows via Steam.